hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 ancient Akasha, it will have to move along the same lines.

-The next unity is the omnipresent impersonal Being known by its old mythological name as Brahmâ, the four­headed Brahma and psychologically called Mahat.
+The next unity is the omnipresent impersonal Being known by its old mythological name as Brahmā, the four­headed Brahma and psychologically called Mahat.
 This is where the two unite.
 What is called your mind is only a bit of this Mahat caught in the trap of the brain, and the sum total of all minds caught in the meshes of brains is what you call